Python Review

 Iteration in Python

 We've seen the usual while loop above, which is very normal.
-We've also seen how the for loop iterates over a list.
+We've also seen how the for loop iterates over the items in a list or over the keys in a dictionary.
 What if you want to iterate over a series of numbers, like a C-style for loop?
 You can do that with the range() function, though I don't think you'll often have to in CS 304.
 Other than for purely numeric code, most for loops are iterating over some data structure, via numerical indices.
 Nevertheless, here's an example from mathfuns.py

 def triangular(max):